vgurianov/srt/README.md

 for the module drawing.py.

-If you has matplotlib then take PyMMS from source.
+If you have matplotlib then take PyMMS from source.
 Go to https://github.com/vgurianov/srt/ and click the green button "Clone or download", then click "Download ZIP" to download the whole repository.

 You must take the package *pymms* and files from the *experiments* directory.